MicheleDiSabato/voronoi-functional-anomaly-detection/README.md

 | Displcement among argmax and argmin of the curves | Variance
 :---:|:---:
 ![displacement](readme_images/pos.png) | ![var](readme_images/var.png)

+**These plots reveal the importance of the IIR index, which scientific literature confirms as being an indicator for fibrosis.
+For this reason, throughout our project we judged the goodness of our models based on the number of signals which have an IIR fgreater than 1.22, but which are classified as anomalies.
+We want to keep this number as low as possible, since signals with IIR greater than 1.22 *might* be anomalies.**

+Moreover, as previously explained, these plots are able to give us a representation of what an anomaly may look like.

 # Assumptions:
 We don't know what makes a point an anomaly, hence we followed two trains of thought: